 - People With Disabilities: People with one or more of the disabilities listed on page 2. - ALICE: Asset Limited, Income Constrained, Employed - households that earn above the Federal Poverty Level (FPL) but cannot afford the basic cost of living in their county.
-While the FPL for a family of four in 2019 was \$25,750, the average bare-minimum cost of living for a family according to the ALICE Household Survival Budget was just over \$67,000 in Cook County, IL and nearly \$77,000 in Miami-Dade County, FL.
+While the FPL for a family of four in 2019 was \$25,750, the average bare-minimum cost of living for a family living in Connecticut according to the ALICE Household Survival Budget was just over \$90,000.
 Despite struggling to make ends meet, ALICE households often do not qualify for public assistance. - ALICE Threshold: Derived from the Household Survival Budget, the average income that a household needs to afford housing, child care, food, transportation, health care, and a smartphone plan, plus taxes.
 Calculated for various household types for every U.S. state and county. - Below ALICE Threshold: Includes people in poverty-level and ALICE households combined.